 Lake Ingalls

-Lake Ingalls is a spectacular lake that is connected to the the Esmeralda Basin Trail.
-It is an 8.5 mile out and back with 3,000 ft gain.
-The Ingalls Way trail branches off from Long’s Pass, so keep to the left to get to Ingalls lake.
+Lake Ingalls is a spectacular lake that is connected to the Esmeralda Basin Trail.
+It is an 8.5-mile out-and-back with 3,000 ft of gain.
+The Ingalls Way trail branches off from Long’s Pass, so keep to the left to get to Ingalls Lake.

 Eightmile Lake

-Tucked in a valley this stunning lake is a great 7.4 mile out and back with 1,500 ft of gain.
-I love eightmile lake trail so much because it is not as busy as some of the other popular trails nearby.
+Tucked in a valley, this stunning lake is a great 7.4-mile out-and-back with 1,500 ft of gain.
+I love the Eight Mile Lake Trail so much because it is not as busy as some of the other popular trails nearby.
 This is one of my favorite hiking adventures as you weave through the canyon.

 Navaho Peak

-Navaho Peak is a challenging but exceedingly rewarding out & back hike in Okanogan-Wenatchee National Forest.
-Sometimes completed as a backpacking route, this 13.0 mile 4,150 ft gain trail will take your breathe away after some big switchback ascents!
+Navaho Peak is a challenging but exceedingly rewarding out-and-back hike in the Okanogan-Wenatchee National Forest.
+Sometimes completed as a backpacking route, this 13.0-mile, 4,150 ft gain trail will take your breath away after some big switchback ascents!

 Pack it Up